Cloufield/gwaslab/docs/UpdateLogs.md

 # Update Logs

+# 3.5.2 2024
+- fixed size error for variants with very low MLOG10P when plotting region plots.
+- fixed error when lead variant was not available in stacked regional plot.
+- fixed legend title error in trumpet plot.
+- updated functions for automatically extracting kwargs.

 # 3.5.2 20241203
 - added marker to indicate reference variant to LD colorbar in regional plots
 - fixed errors when plotting y ticks in `plot_mqq()`